brunoczim/udpfeed/README.md

 make test
 ```

-Currently, there is no way to run a single test isolated, but we can add this
+Currently, there is no way to run a single test isolated.
-feature to the test runner in the future, if necessary.

 ## Writing a Test

-Writing tests is optional.

 Depending on the module you want to test, you should edit either
 `src/test/shared.cpp`, `src/test/client.cpp` or `src/test/server.cpp`.